 There’s one thing that Jesus and I have in common.
 Actually, I have many things in common with my Savior but I’ll highlight just one today.
 Jesus loved having and engaging in conversations with people.
 All people.
-In his 3 years of public ministry, the Bible records more than 120 conversations that He had with people from every walk of life.
-He had conversations that others would never have had.
+In His 3 years of public ministry, the Bible records more than 120 conversations that He had with people from every walk of life.
+He had conversations that others would have never had.
 More than 1/2 of those conversations took place in the workplace and in homes.
 Very few took place in religious settings.
 I find that quite interesting.
-Think about that.
-You know Jesus seldom pressed for ‘closure’.
+Think about that–Jesus seldom pressed for ‘closure’.
 His conversations often included questions.
 Some of His conversations were with:

 A. The Samaritan Woman–John 4:7-42

 C. The Rich Young Ruler–Matthew 19:16-30